Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Part-1 lab6.md

 ### Task 3 - Disable account

-1. Find and select the user account that you want to disable in microsoft office portal.
+1. Find and select the user account that you want to disable in Microsoft office portal.
   **Disable the Account**

 1. Look for an option like **Disable account** or **Block sign-in**